11. Matrices and Other Arraysļ

 Show how match(y, z)

-with outer.
+using outer.
 Is its time and memory complexity

 optimal, though?